Deep differentiable reinforcement learning and optimal trading: Differentiable reinforcement learning

 Until recently, the choice of an optimal action function was only solvable either in very specific settings where a closed form solution exists or where both the action and the state spaces are finite and rather small, see \cite{watkins1992q}.
 In the last decade, the combination of ideas from optimal control with the flexibility of deep learning has enabled astonishing progress in the context of self-driving cars, see \cite{pan2017virtual}, games, see \cite{mnih2015human} and robotics, see \cite{lillicrap2015continuous}.
 First for discrete action spaces, see \cite{mnih2015human}, and even more recently for continuous and potentially high dimensional action spaces.
 For example \cite{lillicrap2015continuous} introduced the Deep Deterministic Policy Gradient (DDPG) algorithm which jointly learns the optimal action and the value function by approximating them with deep neural networks and using the Bellman equation.\\

 However, even if progress is made every year in this direction, see \cite{fujimoto2018addressing}, this kind of methods called actor critic are still hard to train.
 This is especially the case when the expected cumulative reward is flat around the optimal action where they require much tweaking of the meta-parameters and engineering of the algorithm, see \cite{ioffe2015batch} and \cite{henderson2018deep}.
-Even then, the results are far from perfect and need to be trained on many learning paths with different starting points to get closer to the optimal solution, see \cite{chaouki2020deep}.\\
+Even then, the results are far from perfect and need to be trained on many learning paths with different starting points to get closer to the optimal solution, see \cite{chaouki2020deep} and Appendix \ref{app:ddpg}.\\

 In the next paragraph, we introduce the differentiable reinforcement learning setting.
-It uses the fact that in many applications such as the one of \cite{chaouki2020deep}, the underlying dynamics of the environment are known.
+It is very close to that of recent works which apply neural networks to solve stochastic control problems, see \cite{fecamp2019risk}, \cite{germain2021neural} and \cite{han2016deep}.
+These approaches use the fact that in many applications such as the one of \cite{chaouki2020deep}, the underlying dynamics of the environment are known.
 Moreover, in a sense that we will make precise, these dynamics are differentiable.
-In this setting, we devise a conceptually simple algorithm which finds optimal action functions that are far more accurate and stable than the ones obtained from generic reinforcement learning methods.\\
+In this setting, we follow these works to devise a conceptually simple algorithm which finds optimal action functions that are far more accurate and stable than the ones obtained from generic reinforcement learning methods, see Appendix \ref{app:ddpg}.\\

 Applied to the problem of optimal trading strategies, it enables us to optimize more complex market models with a large number of meta-parameters.